 Keeping our residents safe is our number one priority.
-So therefore we asked the H&F Council Trading Standards team to put together some essential tips to help you stay vigilant and protect your money over the holidays.
+So we asked H&F Council's Trading Standards team to put together some essential tips to help you stay vigilant and protect your money over the holidays.

 Read on for advice on what to look out for, including fake websites, parcel delivery scams, suspicious Christmas e-cards and more.

-As you shop for the perfect gifts this holiday season, remember to do what you can to check you are dealing with a reputable trader.
+As you shop for the perfect gifts this holiday season, remember to check you are dealing with a reputable trader.

 Instead, support our local businesses.
 Shopping locally not only ensures stronger consumer protection but also helps put money back into our community.
 Reputable businesses typically offer excellent customer service, increasing your chances of recovering your money if items are lost.